icarusgk/cs50w-final-project/README.md

 > `TaskModalInfo.vue`

 Contains the info part of the Task Modal, (description, subtasks, and the estimated pomos counter).
-I decided to create this different file to declutter the main `TaskModal.vue` file.
+I decided to create this different file to unclutter the main `TaskModal.vue` file.

 #### slots/